robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 ### 4.3.1 Purpose of Initialization Files

 > [!IMPORTANT]
-> LXX Recall the purpose and possibilities of Initialization Files (K1)
+> LO-XX Recall the purpose and possibilities of Initialization Files (K1)

 Initialization files enable you to:
 - Define `Suite Setup` and `Suite Teardown` keywords for the directory suite.